hlindberg/misc-puppet-docs/data-in-modules.md

 if the module ‘`devdata`’ is present its contributions should be used, otherwise ignored, is expressed as `module-hiera:/devdata?optional`.

+This can be used to minimize the amount of change to the binder_config.yaml and allowing the configuration to be dynamically changed depending on what is on the module path.
+As an example a developer can check out a devbranch with experimental overrides without having to restart the master.

 Applying what we Learned
 -----